TilmannRS/connect4/README.md

-# connect4
+# Connect4
 Project for IA project course, connect 4.
-Done by Tilli and Yafet Programmed in C, using a simple "Item" struct.
+Done by Yafet Suleman and Tilmann Rothe Santos Programmed in C, using a simple "Item" struct.
 The progression of the game is ordered as a tree.
 To realise the AI we use linked lists.